 Even during this run of success, Genesis took breaks between albums for various reasons, one of which was to allow its members to work on solo albums.
 All three members of Genesis did so, with Phil Collins finding the most success.

 Mike Rutherford, though, was not as happy with his solo albums and decided to go in a different direction in the mid-80s.
-As fan site MikeRutherford.net states: “one of the things Mike enjoyed about writing was collaboration.”
+As now-archived fan site MikeRutherford.net states: “one of the things Mike enjoyed about writing was collaboration.”
 And so, he started working with songwriter B.A.
 Robertson and producer Christopher Neil and formed a band around himself, featuring not one but two lead vocalists named Paul: Paul Carrack and Paul Young. *

 Mr. Rutherford was so happy with the band’s eponymous debut album that he decided, even before its release, that this side project would not be a one-off.
 Of course, the album’s eventual success appeared to prove he had chosen correctly.